DrNuenninger/ePortolio-Sass/toutorial/toutorial.md

 		color: #008000;
 	}

+With just this one rule you actually needed more lines of code but as soon as you add more html elements to the widget you can see the benefit

 ## 2.2 Mixin for rotation

 You can use Mixins to reuse a whole block of style rules multiple times and with different parameters , saving a lot of code.